 It is almost certainly a mistake for me to write anything further about NTP, but its characteristics place it on this page.

 The NTP counter ignores leap seconds.
 As such, its practical properties are very similar to POSIX time.
 NTP ticks in SI seconds, but its counter accumulates mean solar seconds.
 At the sub-second level NTP time corresponds directly with TAI or UTC since 1972.
 At the resolution of one second NTP corresponds to mean solar time.
-Differences NTP over long spans of time correspond to the historical tradition where ``time'' means earth rotation angle.
+Differences NTP over long spans of time correspond to the historical tradition where "time" means calendar days of earth rotation.

 The properties that are suitable for LCT remain an open question.
 Some kind of solar time has been the basis for most calendrical schemes since the dawn of history.
 Any form of solar time is guaranteed to be non-uniform, and hiding that non-uniformity has been a goal for centuries.
 The non-uniformity is too subtle for humans to notice, but the number of human-created systems which can detect that non-uniformity continues to increase.